How to Dissolve an LLC in Nebraska? (Step by Step Guide)

 After the Secretary of State has received and processed your Certificate of Dissolution, your LLC will be officially dissolved.

 Steps to dissolution may vary slightly if you are dissolving a foreign LLC or a domestic Nebraska LLC.
 Be sure to check with the Nebraska Secretary of State for specific instructions.

 After Dissolving Your LLC

-It is important to note that dissolving your LLC does not release you from any personal liability for debts or obligations of the LLC.
+Dissolving your LLC does not release you from personal liability for debts or obligations of the LLC.

-If your LLC has any outstanding debts or obligations, you will still be responsible for paying them off, even after dissolution.
+You will still be responsible for paying the company's debts, even after dissolution.